Sylvn001/Sylvn001/README.md

 ## 📓 About Me

 > Hi!
 I'm Junior (Sylvn001), a Full Stack Developer.
 I like to plan and make lives on twitch.tv, I love web developmentand and always I try to learn new different technologies, Actualy i work with javascript (Node.JS, Typescript, Nestjs, React) and i will pretend to learn Go Lang, Clojure and Elixir, for study purpose, learn new languagens and technologies is one of my favorite hobbies.
-> Feel free in my profile and if you have any questions or anything related, feel free to contact me

 ## :notebook_with_decorative_cover: Detailed information